 The average value of this data is 17, while the median value is 3.

-Since the median only considers the midpoint of the data, it might do a better job of discarding those outliers and reduce the skew.
-However, there are some cases where those outlier values are important and need to be considered, so the mean might be a better representation of the data in that case.
+Since the median only considers the midpoint of the data, it might do a better job of discarding those outliers and reducing the skew.
+However, there are some cases where outliers are sufficiently rare and also balanced between high and low values, in which case the mean might be a better representation of the data in that case.